 Jerry X. Shea, Author / Speaker / Consultant, responded with two suggestions.
 The first is just to write.
 If writer’s block strikes, take a break from the manuscript and write something completely unrelated: send an email, write a blog post or article.
 This will ease the pressure and before you know it, the perfect segue or plot twist will be flowing from your fingers.
 For serious production, he suggests finding or creating a quiet space away from the distractions of television, radio and internet

-What about those times when the will to struggle through another paragraph has simply abandoned you.
-When you find yourself hopelessly staring at the screen, Jennifer Mason, Author / Flow Writer, encourages us to re-motivate ourselves by having “a conversation with a friend or client about what you do and why you do it.”
+What about those times when the will to struggle through another paragraph has abandoned you?
+When you hopelessly stare at the screen, Jennifer Mason, Author / Flow Writer, encourages us to re-motivate ourselves by having “a conversation with a friend or client about what you do and why you do it.”
 Who better to remind us of our passion than we ourselves

-So, now that you have made it to the end of this paean on procrastination, go find a quiet place, review your outline and remember why you do what you do.
+So, now that you have made it to the end of this paean on procrastination, go find a quiet place, review your outline, and remember why you do what you do.
+Don’t be an unmotivated author, be conscious of what holds you back and overcome!